kaaveland/tryagain/README.md

 Micro-library to take away the tedious task of writing counting loops for retrying actions that might fail because of unstable networks or end systems.
-This is error-prone code that should always have tests -- by using a library, it becomes much simpler to make code behave more robustly.
+This is error-prone code that often has to be added in a rush.

-The basic use looks like this:
+Using tryagain, it looks like this:
 ```java
 on(RuntimeException.class).maxAttempts(2).execute(new Retriable<String>() {
     @Override